isomerpages/mlaw-corp/news/announcements/_posts/2014-03-24-Public-Trustee-notice-of-fee-increase.md

 **NOTICE OF FEE INCREASE**

-1. With effect from **<u>1 April 2014</u>**, the fee rates charged by the Public Trustee when administering CPF moneys, etc, and motor accident compensation moneys held in trust will be revised as follows:
+1. WWith effect from **<u>1 April 2014</u>**, the fee rates charged by the Public Trustee when administering CPF moneys, etc, and motor accident compensation moneys held in trust will be revised as follows: